mehvan2021/Artisto/README.md

    3- Anyone can make Groups and invite other Artists to Group.

-   3- Anyone can report Copyrighted post, after 3 report account will be deleted.
+   4- Anyone can report Copyrighted post, after 3 report account will be deleted.

+   5- Music Studio can make their Ad inside Cities pages and Groups.

+# Todo

+   1- Making Pages (Home, City user List, User Bio, BidInfo).

+   2- Landing page show all new page from user city.

+   3- User list page show all other user names from user city city.

+   4- BidsInfo page will show full Lyrics and play Melody.

+   5- Publisherpage will show Artist Biography, Picture, How bid have benn done, and how bids have been shared.